 Cruise lines are interested in drawing teens, too, knowing that they have special impact on family vacation choices.
 And there's another reason: Today's teens are tomorrow's twenty-something adult passengers.
-As such, a handful of cruise lines are creating special programs, facilities and amenities for the teenage cruise traveler.
+As such, most cruise lines offer special programs, facilities and amenities for the teenage cruise traveler.
 Highlights of these include increasingly larger teen clubs, some of which have discos, lounges and outdoor sun decks.
 Many ships offer tween clubs, which separate younger teens (generally ages 13 and 14) from older ones.
 More plentiful, casual and flexible dining options appeal to teens, and larger family cabins can accommodate five or six passengers.
 Additionally, some lines offer shore excursions geared (and limited) to teens, and youth spa programs on several lines now offer treatments like mother/daughter facials, father/son massages, spray tans and pedicures.

-Consider these other points, too: Cruise length can be an important factor for busy teens, with short itineraries often working best.
-Families with both teens and younger siblings will want to select a ship with a solid children's program, so the entire clan will be happy.
+Consider these other points, too: cruise length can be an important factor for busy teens, with short itineraries often working best.
+Families with both teens and younger siblings will want to select a ship with a solid children's program so the entire clan will be happy.

 Speaking from experience, here are our editor's picks of best cruise options for families with teenagers.

 Royal Caribbean's Allure of the Seas and Oasis of the Seas